 Individuals who have completed 3+ years of doctoral training in biomedical engineering, bioengineering, or a closely related field.

-The University of Maryland’s Fischell Department of Bioengineering will host a virtual graduate student research workshop, "Recognizing Excellence in Bioengineering Academic Research," on January 14 and 15, 2025, from 1:00–5:00 p.m.
+The University of Maryland’s Fischell Department of Bioengineering will host a virtual graduate student career advancement workshop, "Recognizing Excellence in Bioengineering Academic Research," on January 14 and 15, 2026, from 1:00–5:00 p.m.
 ET.

 The purpose of this workshop is to provide guidance to graduate students as they prepare to transition into post-doctoral positions and eventually into academia.
 This workshop will feature faculty career path talks; how-to workshops on finding, interviewing for, and getting funding for a post-doc; and individual mentoring sessions with UMD faculty.
 Check out last year's agenda below!